 Given how quickly my priorities shift when I drink, I’d be willing to bet it wouldn’t take long for me to experiment with a two glass rule, and I’m sure the glass would also get larger.
 Perhaps it would take years for things to get as progressively bad as they were in 2000, but I know in my heart they would.

 Deduction: One drink usually leads me to another, and the desire to be shit-faced as often as possible ruins my life.

-#3 I have my shit together now!
-I’m married, own a house, and have two cars in the driveway.
+I have my shit together: I’m married, own a house, I have two cars in the driveway.
 Things are different.
-I’m different.
+I am different.

-My life was a mess because, until I got sober, I chose alcohol over action that could have made it better.
+My life was a mess because until I got sober I chose alcohol over the actions that could have made my life better.

 Deduction: If I want to keep my shit together, stay married, and continue an active role in the lives of my children, drinking is a terrible idea.